amiantos/lifesaver/README.md

 # Life Saver

-Life Saver is an abstract, artistic implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implemented with SpriteKit.
+Life Saver is an abstract, artistic implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) built with SpriteKit.
 With a variety of settings and color schemes, Life Saver should satisfy designers and geeks alike.
+Comes in two flavors: a macOS screensaver, and an Apple TV app.

 ## 🖥&nbsp;&nbsp;Screensaver